dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 } ORDER BY ?date
 ```

-Note that position of the above given filter statements does not play a significant role in the optimization of the performance.
+Note that position of the FILTER statements does not play a significant role in the optimization.

-In case a gravsearch query contains statements given in `UnionPattern`, `OptionalPattern`, `MinusPattern`, or
+If a Gravsearch query contains statements in `UNION`, `OPTIONAL`, `MINUS`, or
-`FilterNotExistsPattern`, they are reordered accordingly
+`FILTER NOT EXISTS`, they are reordered
 by defining a graph per block.
-For example, the following query with a `UNION`
+For example, consider the following query with `UNION`:

 ```sparql
 {